dharmab/skyeye/README.md

 ## Getting Started

 * Players: See [the user guide](docs/PLAYER.md) (work in progress) for instructions on using the bot.
-* Server admins: See [ADMIN.md](docs/ADMIN.md) (work in progress) for a technical guide on deploying the bot.
+* Server admins: See [the admin guide](docs/ADMIN.md) (work in progress) for a technical guide on deploying the bot.
-* Developers: See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for instructions on building, running and modifying the bot.
+* Developers: See [the contributing guide](docs/CONTRIBUTING.md) for instructions on building, running and modifying the bot.
 * Please also see [the privacy statement](docs/PRIVACY.md) to understand how SkyEye uses your voice and gameplay data to function.

 ## Technology